Sony: Flash memory

 In 1998, Sony launched the Memory Stick format, the flash memory cards for use in Sony lines of digital cameras and portable music players.
 It has seen little support outside of Sony's own products, with Secure Digital cards (SD) commanding considerably greater popularity.
 Sony has made updates to the Memory Stick format with Memory Stick Duo and Memory Stick Micro.
 The company has also released USB flash drive products, branded under the Micro Vault line.

 Communication

 Sony introduced FeliCa, a contactless IC card technology primarily used in contactless payment, as a result of the company's joint development and commercialization of Near-Field Communication (NFC) with Philips.
 The standard is largely offered in two forms, either chips embedded in smartphones or plastic cards with chips embedded in them.
 Sony plans to implement this technology in train systems across Asia.

 In 2019, Sony launched the ELTRES, the company's proprietary low-power wide-area wireless communication (LPWAN) standard.

-Video gaming

-Until 1991, Sony had little direct involvement with the video game industry.
-The company supplied components for other consoles, such as the sound chip for the Super Famicom from Nintendo, and operated a video game studio, Sony Imagesoft.
-As part of a joint project between Nintendo and Sony that began as early as 1988, the two companies worked to create a CD-ROM version of the Super Famicom, though Nintendo denied the existence of the Sony deal as late as March 1991.
-At the Consumer Electronics Show in June 1991, Sony revealed a Super Famicom with a built-in CD-ROM drive, named the "Play Station" (also known as SNES-CD).
-However, a day after the announcement at CES, Nintendo announced that it would be breaking its partnership with Sony, opting to go with Philips instead but using the same technology.
-The deal was broken by Nintendo after they were unable to come to an agreement on how revenue would be split between the two companies.
-The breaking of the partnership infuriated Sony President Norio Ohga, who responded by appointing Kutaragi with the responsibility of developing the PlayStation project to rival Nintendo.